Priory School, Lewes: Site

 Priory School then became centred on the site of the former Secondary Modern School and new buildings have since been added.
-The adjacent buildings formerly used by the County Grammar School for Boys and by the Sixth Form have become part of the Lewes Campus of East Sussex College (Further Education).
-The Chapel, of the former Boys' Grammar School, was retained by the Priory School.
+The adjacent buildings formerly used by the County Grammar School for Boys and by the Sixth Form have become part of the Lewes Campus of East Sussex College (further education).
+The chapel of the former Boys' Grammar School, was retained by the Priory School.
 This chapel was built after the Second World War to commemorate the boys from the school who fought in the war.
-Next to it is the Music Block, which was rebuilt in 2008 in place of the old temporary one.
-The new block features improved disabled access, but thin walls and a void beneath the floor make it a rather difficult environment for music lessons.
+Next to it is the music block, which was rebuilt in 2008 in place of a temporary one.

-In 1993, the new revised version of Priory School opened boasting a new wing – the "South Block" – and a heavily refurbished main building.
-The latter was the home of Lewes Secondary Modern School until 1969, sporting a distinctive copper plated clock tower.
+In 1993, the school opened with a new wing – the "South Block" – and a refurbished main building.
+The latter was the home of Lewes Secondary Modern School until 1969, with a distinctive copper-plated clock tower.
 The main building included new science labs, a library and design technology rooms, built in anticipation of design technology being in the National Curriculum.
-The South Block hosts, on the ground floor, the Art, Maths, Modern Foreign Languages and English classrooms and on the first floor the Humanities classrooms.
-The Performing Arts Block was built recently next to the Main Hall.
+The South Block hosts, on the ground floor, the art, maths, modern foreign languages and English classrooms and on the first floor the humanities classrooms.
+The performing arts block was built next to the Main Hall.

-The nearby Leisure Centre is used for indoor sports and the nearby Convent Fields, the Cricket Nets and the Tennis Courts, for outdoor ones.
-Between the South Block and the Main Building is a playground called the Quad.
-The tarmac playground continues until the chapel but there are large muddy and grassy areas surrounding it.
+The nearby leisure centre is used for indoor sports and the nearby Convent Fields, the cricket nets and the tennis courts, for outdoor ones.
+Between the South Block and the main building is a playground called the Quad.